-TEXTBOOKS, iPADS, AND SCHOOL ISSUED MATERIALS
+TEXTBOOKS, IPADS, AND SCHOOL ISSUED MATERIALS

-Textbooks, iPads, and other school issued materials such as CDs, items and equipment used in any class such as Technology Education/Maker Space, and workbooks are the property of the North Allegheny School District.
+Textbooks, iPads, school issued materials, equipment used in any class such as Technology Education/Maker Space, and workbooks are the property of the North Allegheny School District.
 They are expensive and loaned to students for use during the school year.
 Upon receiving a textbook or other school issued material, students are expected to review the textbooks/materials/device to ensure they are in good condition and report to the teacher any concerns.
 District issued iPads are given to students and inspected upon initial distribution.
 Any damage noted with iPads should be reported immediately by the student.